Karen Blixen Camp has an excellent location on the Mara River, with wildlife often on view.

 Power supply notes: The camp is largely powered by solar energy with generator backup and the tents have 24-hour power.
 Hair driers can be used on request.
 Battery-charging in rooms.

-Communications: A Wi-fi network is available in the central areas.
+Communications: There is WiFi in a seperate room to the main area.
 Airtel and Orange phone networks are generally available in camp, though the most popular network, Safaricom, is only available up the hill away from the river.

 Water supply: Borehole